microsoft/prose/dsl-samples/tutorial/Readme.md

     ```
     git clone https://github.com/Microsoft/prose.git
-    cd prose/DslAuthoringTutorial/part1a
+    prose/dsl-samples/tutorial/part1a
     ```

 1. Open this folder in VS Code:

     +   Open VS Code

-    +   Choose â€œOpen Folderâ€ and select the â€œpart1aâ€ folder.
+    +   Choose "Open Folder" and select the "part1a" folder.

     +   VS Code may show a warning at the top of the screen about missing dependences.
-Click on â€œyesâ€ to install them.
+Click on "yes" to install them.

 1. Building the project: